vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, I went to downtown Berkeley.
 I first bought groceries from Trader Joe's.
 Then, I went to Udupi Palace and got a spinach masala dosa.

+## Tuesday February 16

+In the evening, around 6 PM, I went to Mehak Indian Cuisine to pick up an online order.
+I wore my KN95 mask in the restaurant and for most of the journey; I had minimal human contact in the restaurant and none for the journey.